Skip to content

 The current scoped results filtered to the active Analyze test when one exists.

-Use this when you want SQL to stay anchored to the same test you were just inspecting in scatter or histogram.
+Use this when you want SQL to stay anchored to the test you were just inspecting in scatter or histogram.

 SELECT * FROM current_scope;